glennpalmer/psg_modeling/README.md

 # psg_modeling

 This repository contains code that generates the results from the paper: G. Palmer, D.B.
-Dunson (2025+) 'Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling' (https://arxiv.org/abs/2311.16470), as well as a Stan model implementing our approach that can be used for other data sets.
+Dunson (2025+) 'Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling', as well as a Stan model implementing our approach that can be used for other data sets.

 If you have any questions, find bugs, etc. please reach out to glenn.palmer@duke.edu.